 Deep narrow fiord at Diaporos Chalkidiki island.
 Protected in all weather.
 Three small sandy beaches around the boat when I drop the anchor here.
 Only by boat and best spend the night, or you will be missing the early morning swim.
 Now that is an experience to fill your soul up to get through a hard cold winter.

 - Karagatsia at Amouliani Halkidiki island

-A small cement pier and an atmosphere from old Greek Aegean sea island beach.
+A small cement pier and an atmosphere from an old Greek Aegean sea island beach.
 Very Very few know about this place and be sure to visit in case you rent a boat from Ouranoupolis, right after Drevia islets and Alykes beach.

 - The Kavantza